josehu07/josehu07.github.io/publications.md

   <a href="/notes.html">Notes</a>
 </p>

-I am currently interested in *storage systems*, *operating systems*, and *distributed systems* in broad.
+I am interested in computer systems research, including *operating systems*, *storage systems*, *distributed systems*, and *cloud computing*.

-I worked with [Prof. Harry Xu](http://web.cs.ucla.edu/~harryxu/) as a summer intern on scaling and accelerating graph convolutional networks computation using serverless computing.
+I worked with [Prof. Harry Xu](http://web.cs.ucla.edu/~harryxu/) as a summer intern on scaling and accelerating graph neural networks computation using serverless computing.

 I also learned a lot from [Prof. Shu Yin](http://sist.shanghaitech.edu.cn/2018/0502/c2739a24245/page.htm) during my undergraduate study on optimizing file structures and file systems organization for inherently-structured workload, such as robot operating system message bags and cluster trace logs.